 From the bubbly honeycomb of a Crunchie to the caramel peanut fusion of delight that is a Snickers, everyone's got a favourite chocolate bar.
 But what happens when your best loved treat gets discontinued?
 Some cry, some start angry Facebook campaigns - and some compile a furious article about it.

 Whilst these may not have been the healthiest chocolate bars (opens in new tab) on the market, these tasty treats were a source of joy to many back in the day.
 So join us on a little trip down memory lane as we share some of the best retro beauties we once indulged in.

-34 of the best retro chocolate bars:
+Best retro chocolate bars:

 1. Mars Delight